What I’m about to say WILL get me in trouble with many copywriters.

 ’nuff said.

-Now, let’s switch gears:
+Now, let’s switch gears.

-(And who can blame them?)
+(Who can blame them?)

-I’m not one to doom & gloom, but I AM one to be prepared.
-And I believe now’s the time to aggressively make and salt away cash.
+And I believe now’s the time to aggressively make cash.

 Don’t put it off.